IASA2/NomCom-Guidance/2018-2019 Nomcom Guidance.md

 * Making heavy use of email and other online communications tools as key means for advancing the work of the board and conversing with staff and IETF participants.
 * Operating transparently and engaging openly with the IETF community and the staff.
 * Acting in compliance with all applicable laws, regulations, and board policies.

-* In the board’s first year it is anticipated that board directors will spend an average of four hours per week on the board’s work.
-* In the board’s first year it is anticipated that the board will need to develop serveral key policy documents as outlined in <https://datatracker.ietf.org/doc/draft-ietf-iasa2-struct/>.
+In the board’s first year it is anticipated that board directors will spend an average of four hours per week on the board’s work and will need to develop serveral key policy documents as outlined in <https://datatracker.ietf.org/doc/draft-ietf-iasa2-struct/>.

 ## Number of NomCom-Sourced IETF LLC Directors and Terms
 A minimum of five Directors must be seated in order for the Board to be constituted, and the Interim Board to be dissolved, as noted in <https://datatracker.ietf.org/doc/draft-ietf-iasa2-struct/>.
 One director will be appointed by the Internet Society (ISOC), one by the Internet Engineering Steering Group (IESG), and three by the NomCom.
 The three appointments from the NomCom must be confirmed by the IESG.